Deniss Vasiļjevs: 2016–17 season: Grand Prix debut

-2017–18 season
+2017–18 season: Pyeongchang Olympics

 Vasiļjevs began his season in September, finishing 4th at Lombardia Trophy.
 He finished in 8th place at Rostelecom Cup.
 In November, he was ninth in the short program at NHK Trophy but placed fifth in the free skate and climbed to 6th overall.
 He went on to win gold at Cup of Tyrol for the second time.

 In December, Vasiļjevs won his third national title, and along with Diāna Ņikitina, was subsequently selected to represent Latvia in figure skating at the 2018 Winter Olympics.
 At the 2018 European Championships in January, he placed third in the short program and earned a small bronze medal.
 He was fifth in the free skating after falling on a downgraded quad toe loop and finished fourth, matching the record finishes of Angelīna Kučvaļska and Konstantīns Kostins at previous European Championships.

 At the 2018 Winter Olympics, Vasiļjevs was twenty-first after the short program after falling on a triple Axel.
 In the free skating, he fell again on a triple Axel and another element, but was able to move up to nineteenth place.
 In March, Vasiļjevs competed at the World Championships, where he skated a clean short program and placed ninth.
 In the free skate, he set a new personal best and national record to finish sixth overall.
 His sixth-place finish is the highest ever placement by any skater representing Latvia in any discipline at Worlds.